Skip to main content

 6

-Divide the roasted sweet potato, red cabbage, Asian greens and Malaysian tofu between bowls.
+Divide the roasted kumara, red cabbage, Asian greens and Malaysian tofu between bowls.
 Drizzle with the peanut dressing and top with the coriander and long red chilli (if using).